 National Historic Landmarks in the French Quarter

-The Hermann-Grima House on St Louis Street, built in 1831, and the Gallier House on Royal Street, circa 1860, are two National Historic Landmarks, accredited museum properties and treasures of the French Quarter.
-Our non-profit parent organization was established in 1881.
+The Hermann-Grima House on St. Louis Street, built in 1831, and the Gallier House on Royal Street, circa 1860, are two National Historic Landmarks, accredited museum properties, and treasures of the French Quarter.
+Our non-profit parent organization, The Woman’s Exchange, was established in 1881.
 Our legacy of preservation is notable and our contribution to the cultural economy significant.

-Today, we share more than a story of a house and furniture.
-We tell of the city’s cultural diversity as we share the stories of all the people who lived at the Hermann-Grima and Gallier Houses — the enslaved workers whose lives played out in these properties, the free people of color who built the house as well as those who made their fortunes in 19th Century NOLA and built the properties.
-We tell the stories of why this globally significant city that produced a culture all its own was built and continues to rebuild.
+Today, we share more than a story of two houses and their furnishings.
+We tell of the city’s cultural diversity as we share the stories of all the people who lived at the Hermann-Grima and Gallier Houses — the enslaved workers whose lives played out in these properties, the free people of color who built the houses and lived as neighbors among European descendants who made their fortunes in 19th Century New Orleans.
+We pride ourselves in telling the stories of why this globally significant city that produced a culture all its own was built and continues to rebuild.

 The Woman’s Exchange

 The Woman’s Exchange (TWE), owner and operator of the Hermann-Grima and Gallier Historic Houses, was established in 1881 and is one of the oldest women-owned and operated nonprofit organizations in the South.